swarmfund/swarm-api/docs/source/index.html.md

 ---
-title: TokenD API Reference
+title: Swarm API Reference

 search: true

+includes:
+  - kyc
 ---

 # Overview

-The TokenD API tries its best to follow [JSONAPI](http://jsonapi.org/format/1.0/).
+The Swarm API tries its best to follow [JSONAPI](http://jsonapi.org/format/1.0/).
 Most important parts of protocol will be included here, but to get better feel of what's going on it's advised to get yourself familiar with JSONAPI before continuing.

 | Legend | Description                |